markmelling/rl_navigate/README.md

 - replay_buffers.py
     - ReplayBuffer: simple buffer to store experiences. samples are random
     - PrioritizedReplayBuffer: uses a sumtree to manage prioritised experiences
-- image.py: image processing function that are used to simplify the game images
+- image.py: image processing functions that are used to simplify the game images (state).